 We’ve been though lots of scenic canals.
 This ain’t exactly one of them, but at least it was easy.

-Obviously they won’t stop the wind, but it’d take a pretty massive surge to drive water over the wall.
-All we could think about was some poor slob traveling at trawler speed minutes ahead of the storm but arriving just after the doors closed.
+Obviously those gates won’t stop the wind, but it’d take a pretty massive surge to drive water over the wall.
+All we could think about was some poor slob traveling at trawler speed minutes ahead of The Perfect Storm but arriving just after the doors closed.

 Thankfully the doors were open for us.
 Despite some wind issues we made it to Pope’s Island and hid Misty Pearl amongst a bunch of other white boats.